ibm-cloud-docs/image-templates/import-image.md

 ### Configuring a Linux custom image
 {: #linux-custom-image}

-To ensure that it can be successfully deployed in the {{site.data.keyword.BluSoftlayer_notm}} infrastructure environment, virtual server images must be configured to the following specifications:
+To ensure that it can be successfully deployed in the {{site.data.keyword.cloud_notm}} infrastructure environment, virtual server images must be configured to the following specifications:

 * ***/boot*** must be mounted to the first partition
 * ***/boot*** and ***/*** must be mounted to separate partitions, and each must be formatted with the ext3 or ext4 file system